kewisch/sepa.js/README.md

 It will work in the browser or using node.js.
 To use it in the browser, just include it via script-tag and access through the `SEPA` variable.
 For node, see the example below.

-You can find live examples in the `examples` directory.
+You can also try the [live online generator](http://kewisch.github.io/sepa.js/examples/web.html).
+If you are worried about account number safety, be assured that everything is calculated client side.
+Check the source code if you don't trust me.

 If you have extended sepa.js for a different purpose, please contribute the code either via email or ideally as a pull request.
 If you are missing something,